rsfreitas/go-krill-utils/README.md

-# golang krill-utils
+# golang pocket-utils

-A collection of useful golang packages for the [krill](https://github.com/rsfreitas/krill) ecosystem.
+A collection of useful golang packages for the [pocket](https://github.com/rsfreitas/pocket) ecosystem.

 ## License